 Of course, this particular Self-revelation is all connected to the realisation that he’s not young anymore, but I went into that up top.

 In short, the narrator has developed Existential Death Anxiety over the course of one day out with the ‘boys’.
-In order to reach this point, you need the following three things, and since the brain is still developing until about age 25-30, these milestones generally only come with middle age:
+In order to reach this point, it is said you need the following three things, and since the brain is still developing until about age 25-30, these milestones generally only come with middle age:

 - a full awareness of the distinction between self and others